AndriusT/cw_wl_GAN/README.md

 Latex citation here
 ```

-Also, please cite the [original paper](https://arxiv.org/abs/1706.02390), where the cosmoGAN algorithm was introduced.
+Also, please cite the [cosmoGAN paper](https://arxiv.org/abs/1706.02390), which this work is inspired by.
+Also, see the [*github repository*](https://github.com/MustafaMustafa/cosmoGAN).